Skip to content

 Instructions

-• Make the cake mix (and additional ingredients needed) according to package directions.
+• Make cake and poke holes.
+Make the cake mix (and additional ingredients needed) according to package directions.
 Bake according to the package instructions.
 Remove the oven and let cool slightly.
 Using a meat fork or a butter knife, poke holes all over the top of the cake.

-• In a large bowl, stir together the Jello and hot water 2 minutes, or until completely dissolved.
-Stir in the cold water 1 minute more.
+• Poke cake with jello.
+In a large bowl, stir together 1 3 ounce box Jello and 1 cup hot water 2 minutes, or until completely dissolved.
+Stir in 3/4 cup cold water 1 minute more.
 Pour mixture evenly over cake.
 Chill at least 1 hour.

-• Once the cake is completely cooled, spread the whipped cream evenly over the top.
+• Spread whipped cream on top.
+Once the cake is completely cooled, spread 2-3 cups whipped cream evenly over the top.

 • Store in the refrigerator until serving.
 Top with fresh berries just before slicing.